mdx-workshop/mdx-submissions21/paper.md

 The sliCQT parameters were chosen by maximizing the median SDR across all 4 targets from the noisy-phase waveforms in a 60-iteration random grid search on the validation set of MUDB18-HQ [@musdb18hq].
 The sliCQT parameters of 262 frequency bins on the Bark scale between 32.9-22050 Hz achieved 7.42 dB, which surpassed the 6.23 dB of the STFT using the Open-Unmix default window and overlap of 4096 and 1024 respectively.

-\autoref{fig:spectrograms} shows the magnitude STFT and sliCQT spectrograms of a glockenspiel signal.^[<https://github.com/ltfat/ltfat/blob/master/signals/gspi.wav>]
+The magnitude STFT and sliCQT spectrograms of a glockenspiel signal^[<https://github.com/ltfat/ltfat/blob/master/signals/gspi.wav>] are shown in \autoref{fig:spectrograms}.

 ![STFT and sliCQT spectrograms of the musical glockenspiel signal.\label{fig:spectrograms}](https://raw.githubusercontent.com/sevagh/mdx-submissions21/HANSSIAN/static-assets/spectrograms_comparison.png){ width=95% }